 Silvera owns the entire parcel on the north side of Glenmore Trail, from the existing Westview community to 45th Street SW, and it will be the developer and operator of the new seniors’ facilities.
 Horizon Housing is partnering with Silvera to purchase a parcel of that land on which to build affordable housing for families.

 Silvera for Seniors has more than 50 years of experience providing quality living that’s affordable for more than 1,500 lower-income Calgary seniors.
 As a charitable not-for-profit, Silvera operates and manages 26 communities in all four quadrants of Calgary and takes pride in the concept of building communities within communities for its residents.

 In Glamorgan, Silvera built the Westview Community in 1996 to create a caring community for 135 lower-income seniors where the focus is on a supportive living environment in which meals, services and activities are provided.
-The Elbow Valley site began construction in 1964 and included two lodges and 60 cottages.
+The Glamorgan site began construction in 1964 and included two lodges and 60 cottages.